5 Tips to Avoid Awkward Face-to-Camera Videos

 But what if the opening visual of your video isn’t flashy?
 Pick an eye-catching thumbnail image.
 It’s a great way to grab attention and pique the viewer’s interest about what’s coming next.

-With the help of these best practices, your video content will be better than ever in 2019 – especially when the sound is off.
+With the help of these best practices, your social video content will be better than ever in 2019 – especially when the sound is off.

 While you're here, check out these related articles: